needle-mirror/com.unity.muse.texture/Documentation~/refine/set-as-reference.md

 You can set a generated texture as a reference image to generate new textures guided by the color and shape of the reference image.
 Unlike [creating variations](xref:create-variations), this approach allows you to specify a prompt for the refinement.

 1. Right-click the generated texture and select **Set as Reference**.
 The selected texture appears in the **Reference Image** panel.
-1. Enter a prompt to refine the texture.
+1. Enter a prompt to describe the texture you want to generate.
 1. Select **Generate**.

 ## Additional resources